As an Amazon Associate I earn from qualifying purchases.

 The monitor comes in a sleek white and orange design that’s both unobtrusive and stylish.
 It’s incredibly lightweight, meaning it won’t disturb your baby while they sleep.
 While it’s supposed to work until your little one is six months old, if your babe is an early roller, it may not work correctly once they begin lying on their side.

 When looking at breathing monitors, you first want to choose between a mat monitor and a wearable.
 Personally, I prefer mat monitors in large part because they produce less false alarms.
 I think that the Babysense 7 is the best baby breathing monitor for most parents.
+It works very well, and its two sensor pads ensure that they entire crib mattress is covered.
 That said, if a wearable monitor is more appealing to you, I would recommend the Snuza Go!
 Baby Monitor.
+Both of these choices that can help you to track your baby and should leave you with much more peace of mind.